Kagenashi/Capacitor-Meter/README.md

 Pin "Entladung" D10
 is not connect in the .fzz File or .png File since is only optional, used to accelerate the discharge-phase.
-There for, it has not to be included